Compare our best SIM-only deals

 - eSIMs – electronic SIMs that are part of the phone are just coming onto the market.
 They can be found in the iPhone XS, the iPhone XS Max, the iPhone XR and Google Pixel 2 and 2XL.

-Before you order your SIM card for your SIM-only deal, check which type of SIM your handset has.
+Before you order your SIM card for your SIM-only deal, check what type of SIM card your handset requires.
 If you’re not sure, check the manufacturer’s handbook.

-The best SIM only deal for you depends on a number of factors, including:
+The best SIM-only deal for you depends on several factors, including:

-- What you use your phone for.
-Do you need many minutes and texts or do you rely on other methods of communication?
+- How you use your phone.
+Do you need many minutes and texts, or do you communicate in other ways?

 - How much data you need.
-Do you have access to WiFi or are you reliant on connecting to 4G and 5G?
+Do you have access to WiFi, or do you rely on 4G or 5G?

 - Personal preference.
-Do you like the benefits and offers of one network?
-Do you want to be on the same network as your friends and family?
+Does a particular network offer attractive benefits?
+Do you want to be on the same network as friends and family?

 - Coverage.
-Which network provides the best service in your area?
-Our guide to mobile operators explains which has the most 4G and 5G coverage.
+Which network offers the best service in your area?
+Our guide to mobile operators explains which have the most 4G and 5G coverage.

 - Budget.
-How much do you want to spend on a month?
-Do you want the flexibility to be able to move around networks regularly?
-Cheap SIM only deals can help you to cut the cost of your phone.
+How much do you want to spend each month?
+Do you want the flexibility to move networks regularly?
+Cheap SIM-only deals can help you cut the cost of your phone.

-The cheapest SIM only deals might be a great way to help you save money – and might be a big factor in which network you choose.
-However, they might also not be right for you, especially if, for example, you need lots of data.
+The cheapest SIM-only deals might be a great way to save money – and a big factor in which network you choose.
+But it might not be the best SIM-only contract for you - especially if you need lots of data.

-Use our guides to different mobile networks to find out more about what you get from being a customer:
+Use our guides to mobile networks to see what you get from being a customer: